chriscooley1/dog-age-to-human-age/README.md

 ## Features

-- **Calculate Human Age**: Converts human age to dog age using the provided formula.
+- **Calculate Dog Age**: Converts dog age to human age using the provided formula.
-- **Text Input**: Takes the dog's age via a text box.
+- **Text Input**: Takes the human's age via a text box.
-- **Display Result**: Shows the human age equivalent on the page.
+- **Display Result**: Shows the dog age equivalent on the page.

 ## Setup Instructions